ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 q: how do you use regular math make a sequence which always goes from 0 to i to i^2 in that order to infinity?

+the shape of spinors and how i suggest you can plot either (x,y) or (f(x),(x,y)) means to me that spinors are counted in i where i requires more degrees to turn i into -1 so that the folds of spinors mirrors the amount of functions that cannot overlap or rather an amount of folds. imagine the unit circle centered at (1/2,1/2) then it would start at 0 and end at one then think there is a unit circle centered at every integer away from every 1/2 then that would make the whole graph be representable by two functions

+hypothesis: then the point is to say eventually that then this system takes the integer before a dot in the real number for ex.
+1.22405215 would then be between 1 and 2 so 1.22 could mean x = 22 for a function bounded from [1,2] exactly!